Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 After three years at Luke AFB, Thiessen returned to the Academy to teach and coach at the USAFA Prep School.
 He served as an instructor in algebra, calculus and chemistry and was the offensive coordinator for the football team for three seasons before joining the Academy varsity staff in 2007.

-Thiessen and his wife, the former Kristen McClellan of Jefferson City, Mo., were married in 2009.
+Thiessen and his wife, the former Kristen McClellan of Jefferson City, Mo., have a son, Andrew.